4th and 5th Street Improvements Pilot Project

 Living Streets Mural Project

-As a part of the 4th and 5th Street Project, the Living Streets subcommittee, Community Development, and Parks and Recreation Departments are looking for temporary street murals to be painted along these corridors.
-The Artist submission closed on Friday, August 23.
+As a part of the 4th and 5th Street Pilot Project, the Living Streets subcommittee, Community Development, and Parks and Recreation Departments created several Living Streets Mural along these corridors.
+The artist's work can be seen along the road sections in the downtown area.

 Leave city staff a question about the pilot project!